Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/upload.md

 3. Provide a description for the learnware.
 4. Upload the prepared learnware zip package.

-The first 3 steps can be completed following the instructions on the website's pages, and the details for the 4th step can be found here: [How to Prepare Learnware](/zh-CN/user-guide/learnware-upload/prepare).
+The first three steps can be completed following the instructions on the website's pages, and the details for the fourth step can be found here: [How to Prepare Learnware](/zh-CN/user-guide/learnware-upload/prepare).

-It's important to note that during the 2nd step, "Select Tags":
+It's important to note that during the second step, "Select Tags":
 - If the data type is "Table," you need to specify the semantics of each dimension of the model's input data to make the uploaded learnware suitable for tasks with heterogeneous feature spaces.
 - If the task type is "Classification" or "Regression," you need to specify the semantics of each dimension of the model's output to make the uploaded learnware suitable for tasks with heterogeneous output spaces.